 Figure \ref{fig:comm_collectives} characterizes the timing results for communication primitives.
 We run a series of microbenchmarks to quantify temporal and spatial variability of communication collectives, focusing on AllReduce.
 We find that inter-node communication collectives exhibit up to an order of magnitude higher tail latency compared to their mean, making communication a significant source of performance variation.
 While it is difficult to precisely measure the cause of the stragglers, particularly for small message sizes, plausible inter-node causes include network congestion and the measured compounding effects of variability and synchronization at scale.
-Nevertheless, software communication collectives are heavily utilized during model training, and thus this variability must be accounted for.
+Nevertheless, software communication collectives are heavily utilized during model training, and this variability is an important factor.